 It is very important that you attend if you possibly can.
-Social workers consider carefully whom to invite.
+Social workers and the Chair consider carefully whom to invite.
 You may have been asked because you may be able to contribute to the protection plan as well as because you have information about the presenting concern.
-However, if there is someone else in your organisation who knows the child and family better, please feel free to contact the conference Chair in advance to discuss which of you should attend.
-You can ring social work on 01595 744400 to find out who the Chair will be.
+However, if there is someone else in your organisation who knows the child and family better, please feel free to contact the Social Worker and the Chair in advance to discuss which of you should attend.
 This is particularly important in a school, where social workers may address an invitation to the Head Teacher because they are not sure who is most involved.

-Child Protection case conferences make vital decisions regarding children's safety, so all agencies expect you treat attendance as a priority.
+Child Protection Planning Meetings make vital decisions regarding children's safety, so all agencies expect you treat attendance as a priority.
 However, it is recognised that sometimes it will just not be possible for everyone invited to go.
-In those cases you must as a minimum submit a report setting out your involvement with the family and any information or concerns you have.
-(See below for more about reports.).
+In those cases you must as a minimum provide relevant information including any concerns you may have, to inform the Social Workers report for the meeting; and arrange for someone else from your organisation to attend.
+You can discuss this with the Chair in advance of the meeting.
 It is never acceptable just to send apologies.